List – 22 Marketplaces Where You Can Buy and Sell Patents

 AST started as an experiment, in 2007, to protect its members from wasteful litigation.

 Over the decade, AST has received and processed more than 6,500 lots comprising over 138,000 patent assets.
 It has acquired around 2500 assets, worth $420 Million.
-All this with inputs of members.
+All this with inputs from members.

 Our interactions with AST are always positive and professional.
 They are serious when they buy.
 Once they make an offer I have great confidence that they will be able to close the deal.
 It’s a real benefit to be able to bid alongside your peers, and a tremendous advantage to have regular peer-to-peer interaction throughout the year.